JonathanWilbur/mueller-report/volume1.md

 - ii. any matters that arose or may arise directly from the investigation; and
 - iii. any other matters within the scope of 28 C.F.R. § 600.4(a).

-Appointment Order ¶(b). section 600.4 affords the special counsel "the authority to investigate and prosecute federal crimes committed in the course of, and with intent to interfere with, the special counsel's investigation, such as perjury, obstruction of justice, destruction of evidence, and intimidation of witnesses ."
+Appointment Order ¶(b).
+Section 600.4 affords the special counsel "the authority to investigate and prosecute federal crimes committed in the course of, and with intent to interfere with, the special counsel's investigation, such as perjury, obstruction of justice, destruction of evidence, and intimidation of witnesses ."
 28 C.F.R. § 600.4(a).
 The authority to investigate "any matters